 Parc des Buttes-Chaumont

-On the site of a former quarry, Parc des Buttes-Chaumont has one of the best playgrounds Paris with bridges, ponds, trails, tall trees, and waterfalls.
+On the site of a former quarry, Parc des Buttes-Chaumont has one of the best playgrounds in Paris with bridges, ponds, trails, tall trees, and waterfalls.

 It’s a little out of central Paris but ideal if you’re staying nearby.